npepin-hub/capstone-prototype/README.md

 A first "Conceptual" captioning project: https://github.com/nadegepepin/capstone-prototype.
 ## 1- Preface
+Automatic caption generation stands at the crossroads of **computer vision** and **natural language processing**, making it a perfect candidate for a challenging first Machine Learning project.

 The production of the natural-language description of an image is nothing new.
-It has many applications already, from assisting visually impaired to facilitating content indexation.
+It is used as an assistance to people suffering from vision loss, it facilitates content indexation...
-The models themselves have passed an important milestone with the arrival of GPT3.
+Models themselves have passed an important milestone with the arrival of GPT3.

-Because automatic caption generation stands at the crossroads of **computer vision** and **natural language processing**, it is a perfect candidate for a challenging first Machine Learning project.

-For this capstone, we have chosen to kepep this first ML project simple, using a ResNet/LSTM 'inject and merge' model (rather than a more updated Transformer model) and focusing mainly on producing robust, highly scalable, "Dockerized" code for both the training of our model and the inference of captions.
+For this capstone, we have chosen to keep this first ML project simple, using a now dated ResNet/LSTM 'inject and merge' model (rather than a more updated Transformer model) and focusing mainly on producing robust, highly scalable, "Dockerized" code for both the training of our model and the inference of captions.
 The end result is a Flask App running in our Docker container https://github.com/nadegepepin/capstone-prototype/tree/master/src/app and deployed on **AWS Fargate** http://18.218.38.67:5000/
 You might want to give it a try and upload your png or jpg (no transparency layer).

 ### 1.1- Project's highlights
 Before we dive into the few steps that led us to a fully trained model and its deployment on AWS, here are a couple things that make this ML project specific:
-- A learner mindset: Instead of spending time producing the best-in-class model trained on the traditional COCO or Flickr dataset, we decided to go for a simple model trained on a different set of data [google conceptual caption dataset](https://ai.google.com/research/ConceptualCaptions)  (~3.3 M images) for the sake of dealing with *the challenge of scalability*.
+- A learner mindset: Instead of spending time on a best-in-class model trained on the traditional COCO or Flickr dataset, we decided to go for a simple model trained on a different set of data [google conceptual caption dataset](https://ai.google.com/research/ConceptualCaptions)  (~3.3 M images) for the sake of dealing with *the challenge of scalability*.
 This path led us to split our data and jobs over 30 machines in paralell in order to boost the data extraction and transformation prior to the training of our model on AWS Sage Maker.
 - During the course of our bootcamp, a thorough interview process for [Pachyderm](https://www.pachyderm.com/) (a pipeline middleware product specialized in data lineage) led us to reproduce the same data extraction, tranformation, and the training of the model using [Pachyderm Hub](https://docs.pachyderm.com/latest/pachhub/pachhub_getting_started/) pipelines.
 Read about it [here](https://github.com/nadegepepin/capstone-prototype/blob/master/src/pachyderm/README.md).